chocolateboy/jquery-highlighter/README.md

 For some examples of this plugin in action, see [here](https://github.com/chocolateboy/userscripts#highlighters).

-The plugin's functionality is exposed as a method on the jQuery factory object, which hides the implementation details behind a declarative API with defaults that cover most use cases.
-In most cases, only two or three parameters are needed to create a new highlighter, only one of which is mandatory:
+Highlighting is enabled by calling a method on the jQuery factory object.
+The method hides the implementation details behind a declarative API with defaults suitable for typical blog/news/aggregator sites.
+In most cases, only two or three parameters are needed to configure highlighting, only one of which is mandatory:

 * [`item`](#item): a selector for each article/story &c. (required)
 * [`target`](#target): selects the element(s) within the item element(s) that should be highlighted (defaults to the item itself if not specified)